The Tristangate Dispute

-Despite Kazakhstan’s repeated claims that the award creditors committed fraud, courts in Sweden, the United States, Italy, Luxembourg, Belgium, the Netherlands, and France have all recognized the award.
-In addition, various assets belonging to the Kazakh state in Sweden, Luxembourg, Belgium and the Netherlands have been successfully attached and frozen by the award creditors in their efforts to enforce the award, so far locking up approximately US$ 6.27 billion by way of cash, shares and receivables owned by Kazakhstan.
+Despite Kazakhstan’s repeated claims that the award creditors committed fraud, courts in Sweden, the United States, Italy, Luxembourg, and France have all recognized the award.
+In addition, various assets belonging to the Kazakh state in Sweden and Luxembourg have been successfully attached and frozen by the award creditors in their efforts to enforce the award, so far locking up approximately US$ 600 million by way of cash, shares and receivables owned by Kazakhstan.

 To date, Kazakhstan is thought to have spent some tens of millions of dollars in legal fees to fight the case, and seem willing to spend even more.
 In a new and extraordinary turn of events, and demonstrating yet more contempt for the rule of law and for the Energy Charter Treaty, the Kazakh authorities have filed a series of new lawsuits in various jurisdictions to play for time.

 In June 2020, they filed a civil case against several affiliates of Argentem Creek and its senior executives in New York alleging Argentem Creek’s team played a part in the alleged fraud.
 The Kazakh authorities also persuaded a third party to file a new civil claim against the Stati Parties in Gibraltar in September 2020, again trying to resurrect the past claims of fraud which have already been rejected in multiple jurisdictions.